guildantix/eq-nag/guides/advanced-triggers.md

 ## Actions

 Actions are executed in response to the parsed capture phrase.
+All triggers have two basic properties, the action type and the trigger phrase.
+The "Action Type" dropdown will allow you to select the action to be executed.
+The "Trigger on Phrase" dropdown allows you to select 1 or more capture phrases that will trigger the action.

+#### Action Types

 There are many different actions available in Nag.

-#### Action Types

   Action Type &nbsp;&nbsp;&nbsp;&nbsp;| Details :------------     | :-------------